Last Updated: 8 August 2020

-- Linguistics: Glottochronology; phylogenetic trees; other “statistical” or “computational” approaches to linguistics; etc.
+- Linguistics: Glottochronology; phylogenetic trees; other “statistical” or “computational” approaches to language reconstruction; etc.

-These rules apply to everyone who wishes to write threads or posts.
+These rules apply to everyone who wishes to write original threads or posts, although rules for comments or replies might be looser.
 When in doubt, to understand what the site is and isn’t, take a look at this blog’s About section, at my early 2019 summary of ancestry magic, and look for related topics in the archives.

 The Internet does not need another site constantly spammed by angry anonymous users with all kinds of outdated and falsified theories, racist and supremacist views, stupid and trolling comments, ad hominems and harassment, etc.

 I have been trying to write longer or more concentrated posts in 2019, whenever I could find time for that, with more emphasis on improving my files and resources with every new publication, because it has become clear to me that this is what really matters in the long term.

 The problem is, I don’t have a good way of sharing short news, new files or resources, or modifications (corrections, improvements) of old ones.
 I don’t like Facebook and similar social media platforms, my Twitter account doesn’t seem to be the best suited for this task, and there is only so much this blog’s sidebar can cope with.